Perfect Blue: Production

 The distributor was successful in obtaining permission from filmmakers Roger Corman and Irvin Kershner to use their comments in recommending the film free of charge worldwide.
 As a result, their comments were used on international theater flyers and in worldwide promotions.

-Later, there was a rumor that director Darren Aronofsky had purchased the remake rights for Perfect Blue.
-However, when he spoke with Kon in a magazine in 2001, he stated that he had to abandon the purchase of the rights due to various reasons.
+Director Darren Aronofsky was rumored to have purchased the remake rights for Perfect Blue.
+However, when he spoke with Kon in a magazine in 2001, he stated that he had to abandon the purchase for various reasons.
+His film Requiem for a Dream pays homage to Perfect Blue in some of its angles and shots.

-He also said that it was a homage to the movie that his movie Requiem for a Dream had the same angles and shots as Perfect Blue.

-A live action film adaptation of the novel, Perfect Blue: Yume Nara Samete, was later made and released in 2002.
-This version was directed by Toshiki Satō from a screenplay by Shinji Imaoka and Masahiro Kobayashi.

-Release schedule
+Release

 Perfect Blue premiered on August 5, 1997, at the Fantasia Film Festival in Montreal, Canada, and had its general release in Japan on February 28, 1998.

 The film was also released on UMD by Anchor Bay Entertainment on December 6, 2005.
 It featured the film in widescreen, leaving the film kept within black bars on the PSP's 16:9 screen.
 This release also contains no special features and only the English audio track.
 The film was released on Blu-ray and DVD in Region B by Anime Limited in 2013.
 In the U.S., Perfect Blue aired on the Encore cable television network and was featured by the Sci Fi Channel on December 10, 2007, as part of its Ani-Monday block.
 In Australia, Perfect Blue aired on the SBS Television Network on April 12, 2008, and previously sometime in mid 2007 in a similar timeslot.

 The film had a theatrical re-release in the United States by GKIDS on September 6 and 10, 2018, with both English dubbed and subtitled screenings.
 GKIDS and Shout!
 Factory released the film on Blu-ray Disc in North America on March 26, 2019.
+The film received a wide theatrical release in Finland in 2025.
+GKIDS screened a 4K restoration of the film in US theaters on October 3, 2025.